FZambia/django-realtime-ticket/README.md

 This app helps to authorize your Django users in asynchronous backend using expiring tickets.

-By default, this application uses Redis to create such expiring tickets:
+By default, this application uses Redis to create such expiring tickets.

+This is a sequence of actions you need to do to authorize user using this technique:

-* before creating connection to async backend you insert ticket into Redis.
+* before creating connection to async backend insert user ticket into Redis.
-* After this you append inserted ticket to connection request.
+* After this append inserted ticket to connection request.
-* In async backend you check that those key exists in Redis, get additional user information (key's value) if you need it
+* In async backend check that ticket from request exists in Redis, get additional user information (key's value) if necessary.
-* then delete key from Redis to prevent multiple connections with single key.
+* Delete key from Redis to prevent multiple connections with single key.

+This app simplifies only first point of list.
+The rest of work is up to you!
+You should choose one of async servers, implement ticket check logic and (the most difficult part) append ticket for every connection request to those async server.

 Install
 ------